 Due to the high density of universities and research institutes, the strategic position on the Upper Rhine offers ideal conditions for a cross-border scientific area.
 Within education and science, 109 collaborative projects and 30 bi- or trinational programmes have been launched, which greatly increases competitiveness in a European context.

 By acquiring the legal status of an ECGT, the mission of the cross-border university alliance is primarily to reduce bureaucratic red tape in the sharing of the partner universities’ competencies.
 The partner universities are able to jointly appoint staff to professorships, administrative, PhD and service positions.
-The Eucor university alliance preserves the autonomy of the partner universities while enabling them to submit joint funding applications.
+Eucor preserves the autonomy of the partner universities, while at the same time enabling them to submit joint funding proposals on European level as an autonomous entity.
 In addition, it is expected that the model project will act as a magnet for young international academics and students and will also be transferable to other border regions.

 A way has to be found to work with the differences in the national scientific systems and to promote cooperation to ensure that class attendance at the Upper Rhine universities functions smoothly.
 This includes the establishment of joint research programmes and training opportunities at various levels.
 Moreover, the mutual recognition of academic achievements must also be guaranteed in the three countries.
 Students can thus complete bi- or trinational courses of study at several universities and put together à la carte study programmes by choosing individual courses or modules at a partner university.
 This requires a high degree of mobility (tri-regio ticket) and rapid-reaction administration.
 Since 2014, 16 cross-border courses have been offered within the Eucor university alliance.
 Since 1989, the universities of Strasbourg, Freiburg and Basel have offered a multilingual biotechnology degree programme with a trinational diploma.
 The European Campus offers a variety of subjects such as energy efficiency and non-fossil energies, green chemistry, environment, informatics and media technology, life sciences and health, neurotechnology, materials and nanosciences in relation to bioinspired materials and many others related to culture, history and languages.